bilalhussain2010/Team-19--Social-Media-Automation-by-NextAuraAI/README.md

 - REST APIs & Webhooks

 ## Workflow Overview
-User input is collected through a frontend interface and passed to n8n via webhooks for initial logging.
-Posting requests are stored in Google Sheets along with scheduled date and time.
-A Google Apps Script scheduler continuously
+User input is collected through a frontend interface and sent to n8n via webhooks for initial request logging.
+Each posting request is stored in Google Sheets along with its scheduled date and time, which acts as the central scheduling and tracking system.

+A Google Apps Script runs on a time-based trigger and continuously monitors the Google Sheets.
+When the scheduled posting time is reached, the script automatically sends the request to the appropriate n8n execution workflow (content, image, or video).

+The corresponding n8n workflow then generates AI-based content or media, publishes the post to the selected social media platforms (Facebook, Instagram, and/or YouTube), and updates the posting status back in Google Sheets.

+This separation of scheduling (Google Sheets + Apps Script) and execution (n8n workflows) ensures reliable time-based automation, modular design, and easy extensibility.